symfony/symfony-docs/messenger.rst

     # see details about a specific failure
     $ php bin/console messenger:failed:show 20 -vv

-    # view and retry messages one-by-one
-    # for each message the command asks whether the message should be retried,
+    # for each message, this command asks whether to retry, skip, or delete
-    # skipped or deleted
     $ php bin/console messenger:failed:retry -vv

     # retry specific messages